tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 \text{Overhead} \approx \frac{\text{params} \times \text{comms/layer} \times \text{hidden size} \times \text{number of layers} \times (N-1)/N}{\text{bandwidth}} = \\ \frac{2 \times 2 \times 8192 \times 80 \times 3/4}{450 \times 10^9} \approx 4\ \mu\text{s}
 $$

 The total overhead of 8 or 9 µs would be awesome.
 However, in practice, it gets much more complicated.
-During the sync barrier, the compute graph is effectively stalled.
+During the sync barrier, the compute graph is stalled.
 We have a constant overhead of a few ms when the GPUs are idling while waiting for the sync to be finished.
-This extra "tax" is the reason preventing us from utilizing the full memory bandwidth we have available across all the GPUs.
-Accurate overhead modeling is quite challenging.
+This extra "tax" is of the the main reasons preventing us from utilizing the full memory bandwidth we have available across all the GPUs.
+Accurately modeling the overhead is quite challenging.
 As we'll demonstrate in the next sections, the gap between theoretical and actual performance can be quite substantial, requiring empirical measurement for accurate system modeling.

 # Batching - the key to good economics

 As we showed before, during the token-by-token phase, we are primarily memory bound—meaning the main limitation in terms of tokens/s we can get is how fast our GPU is able to load the model weights from the global memory.
 To generate every single token, we always need to load the entire model.

 There is an obvious optimization we could introduce to improve the economics of our operation—run larger batches.
-Batches are a natural improvement because we can load the model weights once, but we can use the loaded weights to do inference with multiple examples from our batch at the same time.
+Batches are a natural improvement because we can load the model weights once, but we can use the loaded weights to do inference with multiple items from our batch at the same time (and so serve different customers simultaneously).

-Increasing the batch size increases the compute usage linearly—we have `k` times more multiplications to do, but it only marginally changes the memory usage, only for loading the additional KV cache.
+Increasing the batch size increases the compute usage linearly - we have `k` times more multiplications to do, but it only marginally changes the memory bandwidth used (only for loading the KV cache) so it's an easy way to increase the compute intensity for our otherwise heavily memory bound algorithm (to make it less memory bound).
 Since the extra memory for the KV cache is significantly smaller than the memory needed for the model, it only adds a small overhead, but it linearly increases the number of produced tokens.
 We produce twice as many tokens for a batch of 2, and 16x as many tokens with a batch of 16.

-**This is the core message of this text and the main intuition we hope you develop:** as we grow the batch size, we can effectively share the time to load the model from high bandwidth memory (HBM), aka our cost of loading the model is split across an increasing number of clients, enjoying the **economies of scale** and decreasing the per-request cost. **Having sufficient demand and continuously serving big batches is the key to running a profitable operation; if you can't support large batches, your cost per token will balloon, making your operation unprofitable*.**
+**This is the core message of this post and the main intuition we hope you take away from reading this:** as we grow the batch size, we can effectively share the time to load the model from high bandwidth memory (HBM), aka our cost of loading the model is split across an increasing number of clients, enjoying the **economies of scale** and decreasing the per-request cost. **Having sufficient demand and continuously serving big batches is the key to running a profitable LLM inference business; if you can't support large batches, your cost per token will balloon, making your operation unprofitable*.** (greetings to the Groq team)

 *One thing to note is that there is a limit to this model.
 As we approach really long sequences or really big batches, as we will see in our experiments, the memory footprint of the KV cache starts to slowly overtake the memory footprint of the model itself (see Fig. 15).
 When this happens, the cost of loading the model will become increasingly irrelevant to the total time of loading data from the global memory.

-"Luckily" for us, this situation also has its limit—the memory limit of a GPU node; in the case of H100s, it will be 8 × H100 = 8 × 80GB = 640GB.
+"Luckily" for us, this situation also has its limit—the memory limit of a GPU node; in the case of H100 cards, it will be 8 × H100 = 8 × 80GB = 640GB.
 Note how for a batch of 8 at the full context length of Llama we are already nearly there.

 ![image.png](Tokenomics%20from%20first%20principles%201a415b90a59f809c8386ccebd52f8b42/image%209.png)